njm25/WitherChunk/readme.md

 ## Configuration

-The plugin automatically manages configuration in `plugins/WitherChunks/config.yml`.
-It stores:
+The plugin's configuration is managed in `plugins/WitherChunks/config.yml`.

-* Wither chunk list
-* Spawned skeleton count
-* Next chunk ID

-Manual editing is not recommended.
+* `max-wither`: The maximum number of Wither Skeletons allowed to spawn across all wither chunks (default: 100).
+This can be adjusted to control server performance and gameplay balance.

 ---